English as a Second Language » Frequently Asked Questions About ESL

 As a parent/guardian, you have certain rights regarding your child's participation in the ESL program:

-A. You have the right to decline participation for your child in the ESL program.
-At any time you may request that your child opt out of the ESL program.
+1. You have the right to decline participation for your child in the ESL program.
+At any time, you may request that your child opt out of the ESL program.
 It will be noted that your child should not receive direct ESL services.
-However, your child will still be considered LEP, and based upon his proficiency levels, may still qualify for testing accommodations.
+However, your child will still be considered LEP, based upon his proficiency levels, and may still qualify for testing accommodations.
 If you have declined direct ESL services, Wilkes County Schools is still required by the state of North Carolina to test your child during the annual LEP testing window in February and March.
 You may request that your student be placed back in the ESL program at any time.

-B. You have the right to get help in choosing a program and making decisions about your child’s education.
+2. You have the right to get help in choosing a program and making decisions about your child's education.
 If you have questions, please contact your school so the ESL teacher can schedule a meeting with you to discuss the options available to your child.

 What if there are additional questions or more information is needed?